marcelofern/marcelofern.github.io/notes/databases/postgres/set_not_null.md

 ALTER TABLE foo ALTER COLUMN bar1 SET NOT NULL;

 -- The CHECK constraint has fulfilled its obligation and can now departure.
+-- This takes an ACCESS EXCLUSIVE lock, but should run very fast.
 ALTER TABLE foo DROP CONSTRAINT foo_not_null;
 ```